HomeLatest NewsTelecomBSNL with Skylo launches satellite-based IoT device services

 The dissemination of new devices by Skylo will be done dedicatedly via the state-run telecom giant at an estimated cost of Rs 10,000 per unit.
 The square-shaped device can be carried by users across any part of the country, and connected with their smartphones for two-way communication.

-“Skylo would also help provide critical data for the logistics sector to enable effective distribution of COVID-19 vaccine in 2021 and will be a big contributor in service to the nation,” Purwar further said.
+“Skylo would also help provide critical data for the sector to enable effective distribution of COVID-19 vaccine in 2021 and will be a big contributor in service to the nation,” Purwar further said.

 BSNL also said that the technology pertaining to the new device has already been tested successfully in various segments like Indian Railways, fishing vessels, and for enabling connected vehicles across India.